In a hurry?

 Prevention is better than cure

-Hair is a natural product and therefore hair extensions require diligent care and attention.
-In order for them to remain looking good and in healthy condition, you must be willing to devote time and patience to them to avoid any issues.
+Hair is a natural product and therefore hair extensions require diligent care and attention in order for them to remain looking good and in healthy condition.
+A common misconception is that wearing hair extensions means that little or no styling of your own hair is necessary but unfortunately the reality is somewhat different and you must be willing to devote time and patience to your hair extensions to avoid any issues.

 Please remember, prevention is better than cure, so do your utmost to follow our aftercare advice below, alongside that of your extensionist, and you should have a trouble free and enjoyable experience.